rajveer-09/redefine-gaming-rajveer/README.md

-# 🌀 Zentry-Inspired Animated Website
+# 🌀 Zentry-Gaming Animated Website

 Welcome to my animated website project inspired by **Zentry**, built as part of an in-depth tutorial by JavaScript Mastery.
 This project was a hands-on dive into advanced front-end development, focused on creating a luxurious, visually rich, and highly interactive user experience.